agusibrahim/dartpad_docker/README.md

-# Dartpad Docker with Custom Packages
+# Flutter Dartpad on Docker

 This project allows you to run a local instance of Dartpad using Docker, with the ability to add your own custom packages to the `dart_services`